-- have an asthma action plan (if advised by your GP) and have practical knowledge of the four steps of asthma first aid
+- have an asthma action plan – talk to your GP, and know the four steps of asthma first aid (download chart here)

-- download the Vic Emergency app and set up a 'watch zone' for your location to make sure you're notified before an epidemic thunderstorm asthma event occurs.
+- if you have a smart phone, you could download the Vic Emergency and set up a 'watch zone' for your location to make sure you're notified before an epidemic thunderstorm asthma event occurs

 If you have hay fever, understand that you are at increased risk of asthma.
 If you think you may have symptoms of asthma then talk to your GP.